consilience/laravel-odoo-api-client/README.md

 $client->searchCount('res.partner', $criteria);
 ```

-# TOOD
+# TODO

-An elegant way to parse the results, as the `Value` objects can be
+* An elegant way to parse the results, as the `Value` objects can be
   a little cumbersome.
   For example, we know the `search()` result will be an array of
   integer model instance IDs, so a simple array of IDs can be returned,
   rather than a Value array containing Value integer objects.
+* Docs on config (this package supports multiple clients, so can connect
+  to multiple Odoo instances or as multiple users at the same time).
+* Docs on installation (has a auto discovered provider and facade).
+* The write functions are not written yet (create, write and unlink).
+* The search_read method is not supported yet.